k-o-pro/analytics-be/README.md

 - Google Search Console API documentation
 - Cloudflare Workers and D1 documentation
-- React and Material UI teams
-- OpenAI for the AI insights engine
+- The open-source community for the libraries used